 - Quinoa - you can use rice in this chili instead to make it more hearty (any kind you like)

 - Beans - this is a 3-bean chili, so beans are kinda the most important part!
-But if you wanted to reduce the amount of beans due to gut tolerance issues, you could half the beans and add in another protein source in their place like vegan ground beef or TVP.
+But if you wanted to reduce the amount of beans due to gut tolerance issues, you could half the beans and add in another protein source in their place like vegan ground beef.

 Variations You Could Try

 Wanting to alter the recipe a little?
-Here are my recommendations!
+Here are my recommendations for different ways to enjoy this vegetarian chili!

-- Spicy - add jalapeños, red pepper flakes, or other peppers to increase the heat.
+- Spicy - add jalapeños, chipotle chiles, chipotle peppers in adobo sauce, a poblano pepper, red pepper flakes, cayenne pepper, or other peppers to increase the heat.
 You could also opt for the spicy version of diced tomatoes and green chilies as well.

-- Veggie-Packed - add a pack of frozen mixed veggies or any veggies of your choice!
+- Veggie-Packed - add a pack of frozen mixed veggies, red bell pepper, other colors of bell peppers, roasted pepper, green onions, or any veggies of your choice!
+You could also top this vegan three-bean chili on top of a baked potato.

-All you need for this recipe is one big pot on the stove!
-You could also make this chili in the crockpot or Instapot, but I have not done this myself.
+All you need for this recipe is one big soup pot on the stove!
+You could also make this delicious chili in the slow cooker or instant pot if you prefer.

 Storing the Vegan 3-Bean Chili